thumbnail image

 jennifer.byrd.craven@okstate.edu

 Dr. Byrd-Craven received her Ph.D. in 2007 from the University of Missouri.
 She joined the OSU Psychology Department in the fall of 2007.
-Her primary research interest is the impact of social dynamics on the activity of the stress response and associated systems systems.
-Current research projects focus on: 1) patterns of father involvement that impact the mother-infant and family biorhythm; 2) the influence of female friendship interactions on stress and immune system reactivity; and 3) sex differences in response to stress and early adversity.
+Her primary research interest is the impact of social dynamics on the activity of the stress response and associated systems.
+Current research projects focus on: 1) mechanisms underlying developmental adversity, stress, and health; 2) the influence of female friendship interactions on stress and immune system reactivity; and 3) sex differences in response to stress and early adversity.
 Evolutionary theory is used as a framework for understanding the interaction between biology and social dynamics, with a particular focus on female sociality.
 See her full CV here.

 Graduate Student